 Researchers believe that antioxidants might be behind some of the long list of reported health benefits — and this list seems to get longer each week.

-For instance, recent studies have associated adherence to the Mediterranean diet with improved cardiovascular health,
+For instance, recent studies have associated adherence to the Mediterranean diet with improved cardiovascular health, reduced age-related weight gain, and a decreased risk of metabolic syndrome, diabetes, and breast cancer.

 This popular diet may also benefit the brain; one meta-analysis concluded that "[a]dherence to a Mediterranean diet may contribute to the prevention of a series of brain diseases."